lookbackjh/PWE/README.md

 ---

-from Example folder, you can see examples of synthetic data generation and  meta analysis of them, original version of permutation with phylum-level microbiome.
+from Example folder, you can see examples of synthetic data generation and  meta analysis of them.
 Instructions are detailed in Jupyter notebook.